-5. Increasing disposable
+5. Increasing disposable household income

-Housing and transportation are the first and second largest household expenses, respectively, TOD can effectively increase disposable incom by reducing the need for more than on car and reducing driving costs, saving households \$3,000-4,000 per year.
+Housing and transportation are the first and second largest household expenses, respectively.
+TOD can effectively increase disposable income by reducing the need for more than one car and reducing driving costs, saving households \$3,000-4,000 per year.

-► A transit
+A transit

 supportive

+environment

 includes a

 mixture of

 residential,

 commercial,

+service,

 employment,

+and public uses

 making many

 trips between

 destinations

 shorter and

 more walkable.

-and public uses

-service,

-environment